 Which Materials Insulate and Conduct Heat?

 On the fourth day, students experimented with insulators and conductors of heat.
 As she watched them measure temperatures with thermometers, Ms. Sneed smiled.
-She loved the way this lab did double duty.
+She loved the way this lab connected subjects.
 Her class was practicing math skills during science.

 How Does Heat Change Matter?